chichi-lyman/saphira-ai/README.md

-"""© 2026 Chelsea Megan Woods.
+© 2026 Chelsea Megan Woods.
 All rights reserved.
-Licensed under the terms specified in the repository."""
+Licensed under the terms specified in the repository.

 ---